 The Office of Minority Health was created by Congress in 1986, with the goal of developing health policies and programs that help eliminate disparities.
 A series of policy initiatives, laws and reports have followed.
 In 1990, President George H.W.
 Bush signed the Americans with Disabilities Act into law.
 Modeled after the Civil Rights Act of 1964, the law prohibits discrimination against people with disabilities and guarantees that they have the same opportunities to live, learn, work, play, and participate in state and local government programs as everyone else.
 Equality would be providing stairs in a public building; equity is providing a wheelchair ramp or elevator for everyone to use.
 Equality is giving everyone a pen to fill out a paper job application; equity is posting that application on a website that is compatible with assistive technology such as a screen reader or refreshable Braille display for people with visual disabilities.

 Every decade since 1980, the Department of Health and Human Services has released its “Healthy People” report that has been increasingly aimed at eliminating health disparities and promoting health equity.
 The latest initiative, Healthy People 2030, includes data-driven national objectives to improve the health and well-being of all Americans in the next 10 years.

 What Can the Healthcare Industry Do to Advance Health Equity?

 The healthcare industry must evolve its priorities to ensure that every person has their best chance to live a healthy life.
-“There are some populations and people for whom we need to really prioritize resources in working with them to achieve their best health and well-being,” said Dr. Gray.
+“There are some populations and people for whom we need to really prioritize resources in working with them to achieve their best health and well-being,” said Dr. Agrawal.
 “The goal is that everyone has a fair and just opportunity to be as healthy as possible, and there are people who do not have a just or fair opportunity to be as healthy as possible.”
 That’s why it’s important for all of us to embrace our role in focusing on equity over equality.